Plucking the Daisy: Production

 Roger Vadim had just written a movie which launched Bardot as a leading lady, Naughty Girl.
 He called this movie "a hack job based on an 'original idea' by the producer which was anything but original...
 I changed the plot and wrote an amusing, romantic and sexy story."

 Reception

+Box office

 In 1956, the film was the 20th most popular of the year, at the French box office.
 It was released before Bardot's film And God Created Woman, which was the 13th most popular and Naughty Girl which was 12th.

+Critical reception

 It was released in the US as Mademoiselle Striptease.
 The Washington Post called it "one of the nicest comedies of the summer."
 The Los Angeles Times called it "a most delightful, naughty and very funny comedy...
 Bardot strikes pure gold... it's strictly a fun show that doesn't try to prove a thing."

 It was also released in the US as Please Mr Balzac.
 The New York Times said the "sole excuse for this singularly unfrothy and unfunny romantic comedy is Brigitte Bardot....[a] thin, old-fashioned, slightly smutty and extremely dull charade...
 The picture is pretty awful.
 It needn't have been."